 1

-Trek begins from Bonacaud (Brimore Estate), about 50 km from Thiruvananthapuram.
+The trek begins from Bonacaud (Brimore Estate), about 50 km from Thiruvananthapuram.
 The path climbs through tropical evergreen forest, crossing streams and ascending steadily through increasingly dense vegetation.
 Bonacaud was historically a British-era tea garden station — remnants of the colonial plantation era are still visible.
-The forest thickens as you gain altitude.
-Athirumala hosts a dilapidated forest rest house surrounded by a defensive moat — historically designed to protect against wild animal intrusion.
+Athirumala hosts a forest rest house surrounded by a defensive moat — historically designed to protect against wild animal intrusion.
 This is the overnight camp.

 2

-Summit push begins before dawn.
+The summit push begins before dawn.
 The trail steepens significantly and emerges from dense forest into shola grassland near the ridge.
 The final approach crosses exposed terrain with panoramic views over the Ashambu Hills and the plains of Tirunelveli beyond.
-At the summit: the Agastya shrine, a small idol, and on clear days a view extending to the Arabian Sea to the west and the Tamil Nadu plains to the east.
-Botanists and researchers have long considered this summit zone among the most floristically significant square kilometres in India.
+At the summit: the Agastya shrine, a small idol, and on clear days a view extending toward the Arabian Sea to the west and the Tamil Nadu plains to the east.
+This summit zone is considered by botanists to be among the most floristically significant areas in India.

 3

-Descent follows the same route.
+The descent follows the same route.
 Knees are tested on the long, steep sections.
 Trekking poles significantly reduce strain.
-The return forest walk in afternoon light reveals the forest differently — plants, bird calls, and light patterns change completely from the morning approach.
-Return to Bonacaud by late afternoon.
+The return forest walk in afternoon light reveals the forest differently — plants, bird calls, and light patterns change considerably from the morning approach.
+The group typically returns to Bonacaud by late afternoon.

 🎒 Essential Gear for the Agasthyarkoodam Trek